Multi-modal 3D Pose and Shape Estimation with Computed Tomography: Methodology

 \subsection{Body Pose Estimation Module}

-The pose estimation module employs a modified BodyMap network to exclusively process the top-viewing depth map of the in-bed patient to predict $\theta$ and \textit{t} \cite{tandon2024bodymap}.
-The depth map is first normalized, denoised using a median filter, and resized to (128,54) in size.
-Then it is encoded using ResNet18 \cite{he2016deep}, which extracts latent features, and then processed through a multi-layer perceptron (MLP) to regress $\theta$ and \textit{t}.
-This architecture is trained using a new loss function, as defined below:
+The pose estimation module uses a modified BodyMap network to exclusively process the top-view depth map of the patient to predict $\theta$ and \textit{t} \citep{tandon2024bodymap}.
+The original network takes both depth and pressure maps as inputs to output $\theta$, $\beta$, and \textit{t}.
+Our modified version exclusively uses a depth map and outputs only $\theta$ and \textit{t}, incorporating patient height information extracted from volumetric images to enhance accuracy.
+This modified BodyMap was adopted as the backbone architecture.

-where $L_{SMPL}$ minimizes the error of SMPL parameters, $L_{v2v}$ minimizes the error of mesh vertices, and $L_{height}$ minimizes the discrepancy between the predicted body height and the known height information from the CT metadata.
+The input depth map is first normalized, denoised using a median filter, and resized to a shape of 128x54 in pixels.
+It is encoded using ResNet18 \citep{he2016deep} to extract latent features (denoted as $p_{depth}$) and processed through an MLP to regress $\theta$ and \textit{t}.
+This architecture is trained using a new loss function defined as Eq.~\ref{eq:loss}: